nixonlab/HOPE_informatics_core/tutorials/generate_ssh_keys.md

 5. Add the Public Key to Your Services:

-While you already have an account in the cluster, we need you to provide your ssh public key to grant you secure access.
+An account has been created for you in the cluster, but we need you to provide your ssh public key to give you secure access.

 - View your **public key**